 Create a wedding website to announce your wedding to friends and family so they can follow along during the exciting process of your wedding planner experience.
 They can remain in the loop about ideas, changes, gift registries, and even seating charts.
 Friends and relatives that are distant and not able to attend will be able to feel included from afar.
 Having a wedding website is also a good way to gain donations from family, friends and followers for your magical day.

-Wedding Planner Step 7: Wedding Attire
+Step 7: Wedding Attire

 You are your own wedding planner, and selecting the perfect wedding attire to match your wedding theme and colors is one of the most important steps to planning your wedding.
 Selecting the perfect wedding dress or tuxedo for the occasion cannot be accomplished too early to avoid having to make alterations later or too late to avoid last minute catastrophe.
 Allocate enough time prior to the event to find the perfect attire for your special day, especially when it comes to choosing your wedding dress.

-Wedding Planner Step 8: Planning a Honeymoon
+Step 8: Plan the Honeymoon

 Planning a honeymoon is part of planning a wedding.
 Even if you had a wedding planner, you might be planning most of the details of this romantic getaway on your own.
 Your honeymoon can be as big as Paris or Rome or as romantic and close as the nearby beaches.
 If you are planning a cruise or to travel abroad, make sure you check vaccination, passport and visa requirements for your destination.
 Also check safety advisories from the U.S. Department of State.
 Consider adding honeymoon donations to your gift registry to help you cover some of the expense.

-Wedding Planner Step 9: Invitations
+Step 9: Invitations

 A wedding planner would normally assist with helping you assemble invitations on the appropriate timeline.
 If you are your own wedding planner, do not forget this step or miss the deadline.
 Wedding invitations should be delivered approximately two months prior to the event with an RSVP deadline of three weeks prior to the event.
 Timing is essential when it comes to invitations, if you want guests at your wedding.